What is Vaiṣṇavism?

 The tradition's centre

-Vaiṣṇavism is the family of Hindu devotional lineages that take Viṣṇu — usually approached through one of his avatāras, especially Krishna and Rāma — as the supreme form of the divine.
-The classical doctrine of the ten avatāras (the daśāvatāra) gives the tradition its working theology: Viṣṇu enters the world at intervals to restore dharma, taking successively the forms of fish, tortoise, boar, man-lion, dwarf, Paraśurāma, Rāma, Krishna, the Buddha (in the standard later Hindu reading), and a future Kalki yet to come.
-The recurring devotional emphasis distinguishes Vaiṣṇavism from the parallel currents of Hinduism — from Śaivism, centred on Śiva as the unconditioned absolute, and from the Śākta current centred on the Goddess.
-The three are not denominations in the Christian sense: they share Vedas, share the cosmology, share many practices, and overlap institutionally.
-They differ on which form of the divine sits at the centre of the devotional life, and the difference is consequential downstream.
+Vaiṣṇavism groups the Hindu devotional lineages that take Viṣṇu as the supreme form of the divine, usually approached through one of his avatāras, especially Krishna and Rāma.
+The classical doctrine of ten avatāras (the daśāvatāra) gives the tradition its working theology: Viṣṇu enters the world at intervals to restore dharma, taking forms including fish, tortoise, boar, man-lion, dwarf, Paraśurāma, Rāma, Krishna, the Buddha (in the standard later Hindu reading), and a future Kalki yet to come.
+The recurring devotional emphasis distinguishes Vaiṣṇavism from the parallel currents of Hinduism. Śaivism centres on Śiva as the unconditioned absolute; the Śākta current centres on the Goddess.
+The three are not denominations in the Christian sense.
+They share the Vedas, the cosmology, and many practices, and they overlap institutionally.
+The difference lies in which form of the divine sits at the centre of devotional life.

 The lineages

 Several distinct sampradāyas (lineages) carry the tradition.
-The Śrī Vaiṣṇava lineage of southern India — formalised by the eleventh-century theologian Rāmānuja — combines devotional surrender to Viṣṇu with a qualified non-dual (viśiṣṭādvaita) metaphysics: the world and the jīvas are real and depend on Viṣṇu as body depends on soul.
-The Gauḍīya lineage founded by the sixteenth-century Bengali teacher Caitanya Mahāprabhu elevated *kīrtan* — the call-and-response chanting of the names of God, especially the Mahā-mantra — to the central act of practice.
-The twentieth-century globalisation of the Gauḍīya tradition under A. C. Bhaktivedanta Swami Prabhupāda became, in 1966, the International Society for Krishna Consciousness — the Hare Krishna movement most Westerners first encountered Vaiṣṇavism through.
-The Madhva lineage in Karnataka holds a more strictly dualist metaphysics, distinguishing soul from God and from world without remainder.
-The Rāmānandī monastic order in northern India and the Puṣṭi Mārga of Vallabhācārya in Gujarat fill out the picture.
+The Śrī Vaiṣṇava lineage of southern India was formalised by the eleventh-century theologian Rāmānuja.
+It combines devotional surrender to Viṣṇu with a qualified non-dual metaphysics (viśiṣṭādvaita): the world and its souls are real, and they depend on Viṣṇu as a body depends on its soul.
+The Gauḍīya lineage was founded by the sixteenth-century Bengali teacher Caitanya Mahāprabhu.
+It elevated *kīrtan*, call-and-response chanting of God's names, to the central act of practice.
+The Gauḍīya tradition reached the West in 1966 through A. C. Bhaktivedanta Swami Prabhupāda, who founded the International Society for Krishna Consciousness.
+The Hare Krishna movement is what most Westerners first encountered of Vaiṣṇavism.
+The Madhva lineage in Karnataka holds a strictly dualist metaphysics, distinguishing soul, God, and world without remainder.
+The Rāmānandī monastic order in northern India and the Puṣṭi Mārga of Vallabhācārya in Gujarat complete the picture.

 Where to encounter it in the index

-The Vaiṣṇava current reaches the index principally through its *bhakti* practice rather than through its doctrinal apparatus.
-Ram Dass is the most articulate English-language voice: his teacher Neem Karoli Baba sat squarely inside the north-Indian Vaiṣṇava devotional world — a Hanumān devotee whose porch in Kainchi received continuous kīrtan and whose instructions to Western students presupposed the Vaiṣṇava cosmology even when they did not name it.
-The Maharaji story about *only God* is the Vaiṣṇava devotional attitude rendered in two words.
-Paramahansa Yogananda's *Autobiography of a Yogi* belongs to the kriyā lineage rather than to a strictly Vaiṣṇava sampradāya, but its operating devotional cosmology — the personal divine, the lineage of guru-disciple transmission, the daily *japa*, and the central place of Krishna's Gītā — is recognisably the Vaiṣṇava current.
-Sadhguru's longer-form lectures and *Inner Engineering* draw on a wider south-Indian Śaiva-leaning yogic synthesis but engage the Vaiṣṇava material when treating bhakti as one of the four classical yogas.
-The most direct textual locus — the *Bhagavad Gītā* — is the most-read Vaiṣṇava scripture in the West and the document in which the tradition's theological centre sits most clearly.
-Krishnamacharya's own family was Śrī Vaiṣṇava; the modern postural yoga studio descends, at one or two removes, from that household.
+The Vaiṣṇava current reaches the index principally through its *bhakti* practice, not through its doctrinal apparatus.
+Ram Dass is the most articulate English-language voice.
+His teacher Neem Karoli Baba sat squarely inside the north-Indian Vaiṣṇava devotional world: a Hanumān devotee whose porch in Kainchi received continuous kīrtan and whose instructions to Western students presupposed the Vaiṣṇava cosmology even when they did not name it.
+The Maharaji story about *only God* is the Vaiṣṇava devotional attitude in two words.
+Paramahansa Yogananda's *Autobiography of a Yogi* belongs to the kriyā lineage rather than a strictly Vaiṣṇava sampradāya.
+Its operating cosmology is still recognisably Vaiṣṇava: it centres on a personal divine, a guru-disciple lineage, daily *japa*, and Krishna's Gītā.
+Sadhguru's longer-form lectures and *Inner Engineering* draw on a wider south-Indian Śaiva-leaning yogic synthesis, but engage the Vaiṣṇava material when treating bhakti as one of the four classical yogas.
+The most direct textual locus is the *Bhagavad Gītā*, the most-read Vaiṣṇava scripture in the West and the document where the tradition's theological centre sits most clearly.
+Krishnamacharya's own family was Śrī Vaiṣṇava.
+The modern postural yoga studio descends, at one or two removes, from that household.

 What it isn't

-Vaiṣṇavism is not a synonym for Hinduism: the latter is the umbrella term under which the Vaiṣṇava, Śaiva and Śākta currents — alongside the Vedic, Tantric, and modern reform movements — operate.
-It is also not interchangeable with the Hare Krishna movement, which is one downstream of one sampradāya — globally visible, doctrinally specific, and not representative of the wider Vaiṣṇava world its founders came from.
-The serious comparative point worth holding is that Vaiṣṇavism is the part of Hindu tradition that has most informed the Western reception of Indian religion: when Westerners first met the bhakti current through Ram Dass, through the Hare Krishnas, or through Yogananda's Autobiography, they were meeting Vaiṣṇavism without usually being told what it was called.
-The other half of the picture — the Śaiva current that runs through the Tantras, the Kashmiri non-dual schools, and most of the Indian yogic lineages — was less prominent in the early Western reception and is the current the index's Sadhguru material more often draws on.
+Vaiṣṇavism is not a synonym for Hinduism.
+Hinduism is the umbrella tradition; Vaiṣṇavism is one of its three main currents, alongside Śaivism and the Śākta traditions, as well as the Vedic, Tantric, and modern reform movements.
+It is also not interchangeable with the Hare Krishna movement.
+That movement is one lineage downstream of one sampradāya: globally visible and doctrinally specific, but not representative of the broader Vaiṣṇava world its founders came from.
+The more important comparative point is that Vaiṣṇavism has most shaped the Western reception of Indian religion.
+When Westerners first met the bhakti current through Ram Dass, through the Hare Krishnas, or through Yogananda's Autobiography, they were meeting Vaiṣṇavism without knowing its name.
+The Śaiva current that runs through the Tantras, the Kashmiri non-dual schools, and most Indian yogic lineages was less prominent in early Western reception.
+It is the current the index's Sadhguru material more often draws on.